bonganim911/userService/README.md

 ### ` docker-compose up`

 # Trade-Off
-Building a user service container, base image used it is not as specified in the requirements.
+- Building a user service container, base image used it is not as specified in the requirements.
+- DB credentials on docker file could be stored else where safer than exposed in the file.